quisquous/cactbot/docs/LogGuide.md

 Please note that this is still polling memory (so timing may be racy) and there are some heuristics to not emit too many lines (so data may be imprecise).

+For more information,
+see the [class definition](https://github.com/OverlayPlugin/OverlayPlugin/blob/main/OverlayPlugin.Core/MemoryProcessors/Combatant/LineCombatant.cs#L27) in OverlayPlugin.

 There are three types of this line:

 - Add: emits all initial fields for this combatant